NehrDani/Modal/README.md

 ### NPM
 * npm install - installs all needed dependencies
-* npm run uglify - minifies the datepicker.js file for production use.
+* npm run uglify - minifies the source file for production use.

 ### About
 *Another Modal.
 I know what you think...